 Add Period - Full Term Courses

-For the Fall and Spring terms, students may add full-term courses through the first week of classes.
+For the Fall and Spring terms, students may add full-term courses through the first two days of the term.
 For Summer classes, the add period is shorter and depends on the course start date.
 Please refer to the Schedule of Classes for deadlines.

 Drop Period - Full Term Courses